Mueller Ultra-Juicer Review

 Our Analysis and Test Results

 We like that the Mueller Ultra-Juicer has a larger feed chute for bigger pieces of produce and that it has dual speeds to maximize your juice yield from both hard and soft produce.
-However, this model struggles with leafy greens compared to the juicer competition in our tests.
+However, this model struggles with leafy greens compared to the top-ranked juicers in our tests.

 The Ultra-Juicer got off to a bit of a rough start with our "Can't Beet It" beverage, composed of apples, carrots, celery, beetroot, cucumber, and ginger root.
 We found the final drink to be a little on the watery side and the taste to be just a bit more bland tasting than when we made this beverage with some other juicers.
 However, we appreciated that it produced minimal to no pulp and the drink wasn't at all gritty.